Politics and Philosophy BA

 Explore this course:

 This combination of subjects gives you the chance to examine ideas about human nature and society that underpin political theory.
-You'll study modules in the Department of Politics and the Department of Philosophy.
-Half your modules will be in politics, the other half in philosophy.
+You'll study half of your modules in the Department of Politics and International Relations, and the other half in the Department of Philosophy.

 A selection of modules are available each year - some examples are below.
 There may be changes before you start your course.
 From May of the year of entry, formal programme regulations will be available in our Programme Regulations Finder.